 So if you use a manual timesheet app, you have to accept that a huge chunk of your company’s time data – and by extension revenue – will slip through the cracks.
 You simply can’t bill accurately for all your work or make truly data-informed decisions using subjective time records that have been constructed from memory.

-How automatic timesheet apps differ
+What makes automatic timesheet apps different?

 Automatic timesheet apps offer an accurate, low-effort alternative to timesheet logging.
 They completely outsource manual time tracking by recording all the time you spend on different tasks in the background as you work.
 Using AI, they then translate tracked data into accurate timesheets.
 Individual users just need to review and approve draft timesheets to make them public to managers and colleagues.